KevinOrl/Distributed-Search-Engine-for-ProductS/README.md

-Distributed Search Engine for Online Products
+Distributed Search Engine for Products

 This project implements a distributed system designed to search and analyze products from online stores such as Amazon and eBay, simulating real user behavior.
 The system automates data collection, storage, processing, and visualization through a microservices architecture deployed with Docker containers and Kubernetes orchestration.